paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 The {term}`random failure <Random failure>` rates of the solder joints are taken into account in FIDES methodology.
 Concerning the wear-out, solder joints are affected by creep fatigue due to temperature cycling and vibrations.
 Some diffusion mechanisms and intermetallic growth can also occur at high temperatures.
 Moreover, all of these mechanisms can be combined all together.
 As previously mentioned, the reliability of the solder joints is impacted by the thermal mechanical constraints induced by the mismatch of the Coefficients of Thermal Expansion ({term}`CTE`) of the different materials used at board and component level.
 Among the materials, the type and quality of solder alloy also has an impact.

 When new technologies of solder, substrate or components packaging are introduced, it is strongly recommended to perform reliability tests such as thermal cycling tests and vibration tests in order to determine the Time To Failure of the assembly at board level.
-The ref eee_8_5_6_3` provides formulas for acceleration factors currently used for the assessment of solder joints reliability based on the Coffin-Manson and Norris-Landzberg laws.
+The {numref}`eee_8_5_6_3` provides formulas for acceleration factors currently used for the assessment of solder joints reliability based on the Coffin-Manson and Norris-Landzberg laws.

 (eee_8_5_6_3)=
 ### Tailored reliability life test definition and realization of tests